Skip to Main Content

 General Notes

-Your online lecture will take place live over the course of 1-2 hours.
+Discovering King Tut’s Tomb: The Experience now open in Boston!
+At The Saunders Castle at Park Plaza Step back to 1922 and experience one of archaeology’s greatest discoveries: King Tutankhamun’s tomb.
+Explore a detailed recreation of the pharaoh’s burial chamber, marvel at dazzling golden treasures, and uncover the myths and mysteries of the Boy King’s life and legacy.
+This groundbreaking exhibition features an immersive VR experience, an audio guide narrated by Howard Carter, exquisite replicas of the iconic death mask and nested coffins, and a journey through the afterlife.
+Learn more at tutboston.com.
+ROAD SCHOLAR MEMBERS SAVE 15% OFF Regular priced tickets with code: SCHOLAR15 Your online lecture will take place live over the course of 1-2 hours.
 All times are listed in the EASTERN time zone.
-If you live in a different time zone, please adjust your schedule accordingly.
-This live online experience uses Zoom Webinar, an easy-to-use web video service that includes closed captioning.
+This live experience uses Zoom Webinar, an easy-to-use web video service that includes closed captioning.
 All you need is an Internet connection and your computer.
 You will receive a confirmation email when you enroll, and a reminder email one week and one day before, as well as the morning of the event with a link and instructions on how to tune in.
-You will not be pictured on screen during the lecture, but you will have the opportunity to ask the instructor live questions using the Q&A box.
-Unless otherwise noted, all those who enroll in this program receive access to the live event as well as a recording of the lecture that you can watch any time within the two weeks following the live event.
+You will not be pictured on screen during the lecture, but will have the opportunity to submit live questions using the Q&A box.
+All who enroll in this program receive access to the live event as well as a recording of the lecture that you can watch any time within the two weeks following the live event.

 HAVE QUESTIONS?